 Medicare.
-Covered FQHC services rendered to Medicare program beneficiaries are paid in accordance with provisions of Medicare's Prospective Payment System (PPS) for FQHCs.
+Covered federally qualified health center (FQHC) services rendered to Medicare program beneficiaries are paid in accordance with provisions of Medicare's prospective payment system (PPS) for FQHCs.
 Medicare payments, including patient coinsurance, are paid on the lesser of the Center's actual charge or the applicable PPS rate.
 Services not covered under the FQHC benefit are paid based on established fee schedules.